luseeds/luseeds.com/content/projects/wysba.md

 ---
 title: WYSBA
-excerpt: Will you still be alive?
+excerpt: Would you still be alive?
 path: /wysba
-date: 2020-01-01
-summary: Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Hic rerum earum quos explicabo suscipit maxime iste qui nihil.
-Reiciendis asperiores minus necessitatibus
+order: 1
+summary: A website to compare your lifespan to the one of a farmed animal.
+The goal is to raise awarness towards farmed animals that are killed at a very young age, way earlier than their natural lifespan.
 image: ./wysba.png
 url: https://wysba.luseeds.com
 ---

+A website to compare your lifespan to the one of a farmed animal.
-Farmed animals are killed at a very young age.
+The goal is to raise awarness towards farmed animals that are killed at a very young age, way earlier than their natural lifespan.

 If you were one, would you still be alive?
-Find the answer.
+Type in your age and find out the answer.